Zilliqa/Zilliqa/CODING_STYLE.md

 ## Logging

-Use `INFO` for non-critical, informative logging messages Use `WARNING` for potentially dangerous  messages
+- Use `INFO` for non-critical, informative logging messages
+- Use `WARNING` for logging potentially dangerous messages
-Use `FATAL` for logging a message and thereafter terminating the programme
+- Use `FATAL` for logging a message and thereafter terminating the process

 ## Recommended reading